kolide/fleet/docs/infrastructure/updating-fleet.md

 #### Yum Packages (CentOS, RHEL, Amazon Linux)

-Update Kolide through the Yum respository (the repository should have been added during initial install):
+Update Fleet through the Yum respository (the repository should have been added during initial install):

 ```
 sudo yum update kolide